Robert S. Beightler: Interwar years

 Following the war, he returned home to Ohio in 1919.
-Re-entering civilian life, he worked as an engineer for the state in Columbus over requests by his father to work in Union County as an engineer.
+Re-entering civilian life, he worked as an engineer for the state in Columbus despite requests by his father to work in Union County as an engineer.
 His daughter was over a year old after he left the military, and the young family moved to Columbus to be closer to Beightler's employment.

 Beightler completed his engineering degree at Ohio State University.
 He also started a private civil engineering firm with Adolph Stellhorn.
 He went on to Command and General Staff School in Leavenworth, Kansas, to complete a course on National Guard Officers where he was first in his class.
 In 1930, he graduated from the Army War College's G-2 course.

 In 1932, Beightler returned to active duty, serving with the Army General Staff in Washington D.C.
 This exposed him to the highest levels of the Army, something rarely afforded to National Guard officers.
 He spent most of his time working on plans for the Interstate Highway System.

-In 1936 he returned to Ohio, working as chief of staff for the 37th Infantry Division, and commander of the 74th Infantry Brigade.
-Having earned the opportunity, in 1939 his longtime friend John W. Bricker, who had become Governor of Ohio, appointed Beightler to Ohio State Highway Director.
+In 1936 he returned to Ohio, working as chief of staff for the 37th Infantry Division, and as commander of the 74th Infantry Brigade.
+In 1939 his longtime friend John W. Bricker, who had become Governor of Ohio, appointed Beightler to Ohio State Highway Director.